nathancahill/pikaday-skeleton/README.md

-# pikaday-skeleton
+# Pikaday Skeleton
-A refreshing JavaScript Datepicker, styled to work with Skeleton
+A refreshing JavaScript Datepicker, styled to work with Skeleton.